 DAY 6: OMO RIVER AND THE KARO TRIBES

-Early in the morning we drive to a Karo village that is located on a hill top overlooking the Omo river.
+Early in the morning, we drive to a Karo village located on a hill top overlooking the Omo River.
 We will set up our equipment in the nice and soft morning light and spend the rest of the morning capturing every detail in the village.
-The Karo is undoubtedly the most fascinating tribe with regard to their personal decoration.
+The Karo is undoubtedly the most fascinating tribe in terms of personal decoration.
 The tribespeople paint their bodies from toe to face white expressive patterns – truly an amazing sight and a magnificent location.
-In the evening we hold a workshop with constructive feedback on your best shots of the day.
+In the evening, we hold a workshop with constructive feedback on your best shots of the day.

 DAY 7: KONSO

-Today we will drive to Konso and visit the market in Key Afer where we will meet tribes such as the Ari, Bena, Tsemay, Hamer.
+Today, we will drive to Konso and visit the market in Key Afer, where we will meet tribes such as the Ari, Bena, Tsemay, and Hamer.
 The market in Key Afer is a wonderful mix of local crafts, cattle sales and small hostels where local men meet.
 Another day full of adventure with our cameras – shooting everything from great landscape photography to fantastic opportunities for unique portrait photography.
-Tonight we all meet after dinner to work on our images.
+Tonight, we all meet after dinner to work on our images.
 Christian will support one to one with his point of view in regards to framing and basic photoshop workflow.

 DAY 8: KONSO

-Many tribes live around Konso, which is located on a mountain top, and there are many small isolated villages scatters on the surrounding hillsides.
+Many tribes live around Konso, which is located on a mountain top, and there are many small isolated villages scattered on the surrounding hillsides.
 We will spend most of the day in a village that is one of the most beautiful in the area.
-Here we will photograph the daily life where men and women are working in their clay houses together with their kids and cattle.
+Here, we will photograph the daily life where men and women work in their clay houses together with their kids and cattle.
 A farewell dinner and a thorough review of some of your best workshop photos will by led by Christian Nørgaard.

 DAY 9: DEPARTURE

 On the final day, we will all take a cruise on Lake Chamo, where you will find a great variety of birds, hippos, crocodiles and other wildlife.
-After lunch return, we will return by plane to Addis Ababa International Airport for your return flight home.
+After lunch, we will return by plane to Addis Ababa International Airport for your return flight home.

 Enjoy Your 38-Page Catalog with stunning photos from Ethiopia